sictweb/bti425-2020/notes/angular-get-started.md

 Here are some of the highlights that you should be looking for:
 * The code for your app lives in the `src` folder
-* The generator creates a `src/app` folder, with code assets for the "app" component
+* The "ng new" generator creates a `src/app` folder, with code assets for the "app" component
 * Later (but soon), we will use the Angular CLI to create another component in the `src` folder
 * There are a number of files and folders that perform specific tasks for the app, and/or help you as the programmer